top of page

 Kevin Sullivan:

 All the time.
 Sometimes it worked, and sometimes it didn't.
 I'll say a couple of funny ones, I remember one time we were doing, I think it was a Medicare drug benefit.
 What would be called an OTR, off the record, where the president, without much notice, would show up at a drug store, I think it was a CVS in Washington DC, and we'd go in, and we'd do a photo.
 There were rules, because it was a drug store, the president could not go behind the counter, which is where the controlled substances are.
-Of course, you look around a CVS, and you're trying to pick a place to stage a photo, and there is materials in there, products for senior citizens, there is a magazine rack that has god knows what on it, and all kinds of things.
-Let your imagination run wild as to what you see in a drug store.
-So we had picked the most harmless backdrop we could.

 Yet, when President Bush arrived on the scene, even though we had sort of gamed this out, he wanted to be with the people who worked there, and he went right behind the counter, even though that was not what the plan was.
 What was technically even against the rules, because he wanted to pose with the women working behind the counter, talking to seniors about their drugs.
 They loved it, and he loved it, and it made for a great photo.

 In that moment, his instincts were much better than ours.
 It really didn't matter that he had technically broken the rule about going behind the counter where the controlled substances were.
 It mattered that he was with people.
 Images of people are always more interesting than image of things.
-So his political instincts, which were typically very good, paid off in a way, in a big way on that day.
+So his political instincts, which were typically very good, paid off in a big way on that day.
 There were other days, he liked, again, mixing with the people.

 I remember one, we were at, it's called Wright Manufacturing in Maryland.
 This was in early 2008.
 This company manufactures equipment for landscaping.
 There was a standup lawn mower that was a new product, that they were promoting.
 We didn't necessarily want him to get on this thing and ride it around the factory floor, because again, something could go wrong.
 He thought it was cool.
 But what he really wanted to do was honor the men and women who had worked on the designing and building of this new standup lawn mower, to have the American president, as he used to say, not old George W., but the American president is going to test drive this baby.